 A paper published back in 2007 pondered the possibility that on any given day, regular people may commit dozens of copyright infringements, without really knowing it.

 While all pitfalls are difficult to predict, the public is much better informed 13 years on and tech-savvy individuals are now more likely to spot potential pitfalls, especially when they carry out more obvious acts such as uploading copyrighted content to social media.

 But despite the millions of takedown notices filed every year alongside thousands of lawsuits, even those with massive legal teams and vast resources can make costly errors.
-Case in point – Kendall Jenner, her Instagram account, and a video for which the model allegedly doesn’t own the copyrights.
+Case in point – Kendall Jenner, and her Instagram account with tens of millions of Instagram followers, and a video for which the model allegedly doesn’t own the copyrights.